Aldori15/azerothcore-eluna-accountwide/README.md

 # Setup

-- Copy the lua_scripts folder into the lua_scripts folder on your server.
+- Copy the "AccountWide" folder into the lua_scripts folder on your server.
 - If you're server is already running, type ".reload eluna" in the worldserver window.
 Otherwise just start up the server.